araobp/parking/README.md

 First, you have to build OpenCV.
 Follow the instructions here: http://docs.opencv.org/3.0-last-rst/doc/tutorials/introduction/linux_install/linux_install.html

+It took one hour to complete the build processes.

 Then, follow the instructions on this page: https://github.com/openalpr/openalpr/wiki/Compilation-instructions-%28Ubuntu-Linux%29

+It took some ten minutes.

 Check if ALPR works on your Raspberry Pi:
 ```